 PLEASE NOTE - If you converted your website to save from the previous contest years you will need to use a new email address to create an account for the 2014 contest.
 The email address is only used to recover passwords in the event of forgotten or lost passwords.

 NEW for 2014!
-With so many complains in the past with the Scrib.d element on NHD Weebly we have removed this element and recommend students post their Bibliographies and Process papers as PDF files on their websites with the "File" element under 'Media'.
+With so many complaints in the past with the Scrib.d element on NHD Weebly we have removed this element and recommend students post their Bibliographies and Process papers as PDF files on their websites with the "File" element under 'Media'.
 Please visit the following website created by former NHD participant, Christopher Su, for helpful tips and guides: NHD Website Resources